 Lutheran Port Ministry—The Houston International Seafarers’ Center provides a “home away from home” for seafarers visiting the Port of Houston.
 Recognizing that all human persons are a gift of God, the mission of the chaplains and Committee for Ministry of the Port of Houston is to carry out a ministry of presence, outreach, witness, worship, service, and advocacy to, with and for seafarers and their families from around the world.
 We contribute financially to the Lutheran Chaplaincy and participate in the annual “shoeboxes for seafarers” program which provides personal items and small gifts for sailors during the Christmas holidays.

 Upbring is the social service arm of the Evangelical Lutheran Church in America and the Lutheran Church-Missouri Synod.
 It serves nearly 35,000 children, elderly, and poor in Texas and Louisiana.
 In our immediate area, the Krause Center in Katy specializes in treating abused, neglected, and troubled girls, ages 11-17.
-Upbring was also a prominent partner in the Hurricane Katrina and Rita disaster relief effort.
-We support Upbring through a monthly mission offering and through attendance at the Astros game on Lutheran Day at Minute Maid Park each summer.
+Upbring was also a prominent partner in the Hurricane Katrina, Rita, and Harvey disaster relief efforts.
+We support Upbring through a monthly mission offering.